FaspDevTeam/faspsolver/README.md

 You should have received a copy of the GNU Lesser General Public License along with FASP.
 If not, see <http://www.gnu.org/licenses/>.

-## Contact
-More details about the FASP project can be found at <http://multigrid.org/fasp>.
-And, if you have any questions, feel free to contact us at faspdev@gmail.com.